 Unless a colour obviously looks “wrong”, you generally trust the designer or agency to manage this.

 Where you’re more likely to talk about colour is when there’s a need to look at new colours.
 For example, when agencies suggest a brand identity refresh.
 Or in innovation when you extend your product range.
 And sometimes, it’s a creative suggestion to make a visual element stand out in your advertising.

 The key here is understanding why new colours are needed.
 You also want to consider how long the new colour will be used.

-But usually for longer-lasting marketing activities, you need to be more careful with new colours.
+But for longer-lasting marketing activities, you have to be more careful with new colours.
 They need to complement or enhance your existing colour palette.
-You want to avoid new colours which confuse or distract customer, because this makes your brand colours less consistent.
+You want to avoid new colours which confuse or distract customers as this makes your brand colours less consistent.